U10 Soccer Drills

 Focus on touches, not tactics.
 A 10-year-old who gets 200 ball contacts per practice improves faster than one who spends 30 minutes listening to explanations about formations.
 Use small-sided games and drills that keep the ball at every player's feet.
 Encourage both feet from the start.
 And keep sessions between 60 and 75 minutes: after 75 minutes, concentration drops and the quality of touches declines.
 A focused 60-minute session with quick transitions between drills beats a 90-minute session where the last 20 minutes are low energy.

 Dribbling is the most important individual skill at U10.
 Players who can keep the ball close while moving in any direction will succeed in every small-sided game you run.
-These three drills progress from controlled repetition to game pressure.
+These drills progress from controlled repetition to game pressure, and the ball-mastery circuit underneath them is the warm-up foundation every session should start with.
+Add the ones that fit your team to the session as you read.

 Cone Weave Relay

 Set 6 cones in a zigzag, 3 yards apart.
-Players dribble through using inside and outside of both feet, then pass to the next player in line.
-The relay format keeps energy high while the zigzag forces players to change direction with every touch.
-Watch for head-up dribbling, not just speed.
+Players dribble through using the inside and outside of both feet, then pass to the next player in line.
+The relay format keeps energy high while the zigzag forces a change of direction on every touch.

 Shark Attack

 Every player dribbles inside a 20x20 yard grid.
-Two "sharks" (players without a ball) try to kick balls out of the grid.
+Two sharks (players without a ball) try to kick balls out of the grid.
 If your ball leaves the grid, do 5 toe taps on the sideline and return.
-This drill builds close control, awareness of space, and the instinct to shield the ball, all while keeping 100% of players active.
+Keeps every player active while building close control and awareness of space.

 1v1 to Goal

-Attacker starts 15 yards from a small goal with the ball.
-Defender starts 3 yards behind the attacker.
-On the whistle, the attacker tries to score before the defender closes down the space.
-This teaches quick decisions: shoot early, or use a move to beat the defender first.
-Rotate roles every 2 attempts.
+The attacker starts 15 yards from a small goal with the ball; the defender starts 3 yards behind.
+On the whistle the attacker tries to score before the defender closes down the space.

 At U10, passing is a transition skill.
-Players are moving from "I want the ball and I will dribble it" to "I can pass and move to get it back in a better position."
+Players are moving from "I want the ball and I will dribble it," the dribble-first stage at the heart of our U8 soccer drills guide, to "I can pass and move to get it back in a better position."
 These drills introduce that shift without removing the ball from their feet for too long.
+As players progress to U12, high school, and adult rec leagues, the same habits scale up through harder reps in our soccer passing drills library.
+Coaching adults who are brand new to the game instead of kids?
+The beginner soccer drills guide runs the same fundamentals at an adult pace.

 Triangle Passing